parrotgeek1/Pluvia/readme.txt

 How to use Pluvia
 =================
-1) Downloading required files

-Run ./get.sh and wait up to 15 minutes

-2) Creating the patched IPSW
+1) Creating the patched IPSW

 Run ./make_ipsw.sh <Input_6.1.3_IPSW> jailbreak (if you want to jailbreak) Or run ./make_ipsw.sh <Input_6.1.3_IPSW> (if you don't want to jailbreak)

-3) Restoring the firmware
+2) Restoring the firmware

 Connect your iPhone 4 and put it in DFU mode.
 Run ./restore.sh <Patched_IPSW>